l3w15/thermostatJS/README.md

 (In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)
 ```

+We used TDD testing with Jasmine to build the app from scratch using JavaScript and jQuery.

 There was a bonus task to show the current outdoor temperature, we then built on that by allowing a user to get the weather for any city in the world through an API call to openweathermap.org.